SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise2.md

 3. Intentionally modify the connection parameters (e.g., change the database name) to test the error handling.
 4. When happy that the connection works, remove the `echo "Connected successfully";` line from the `connectdb.php` file.

-## Task 3: Retrieve Data from `contacts` Table
+## Task 3: Retrieve Data from `contact` Table

 1. Create a new PHP file named `getcontacts.php`.
-This file will be used to retrieve data from the `contacts` table.
+This file will be used to retrieve data from the `contact` table.
 2. Add the following code to  start of the `getcontacts.php` file to connect to the database:

 ```php